petros3432/SLSimonSays/README.md

 ```
 - To initialize a new game all the user has to do is to press START GAME into Web Browser.
 Note that with this feature the smarthphone can be used not only with the utility of a controller that goes with the second life, but also totally independently.

-- In this state the web browser can be operating wherever the user desires to if only it utilizes with a stable internet connection.
+- In this state the web browser can be operated wherever the user desires to if only it utilizes with a stable internet connection.

-- The generated URL can be copied and shared to whomever the user wants but only one user can be operating the game at a time.
+- The generated URL can be copied and shared with whomever the user wants, but only one user can be operating the game at a time.

 - The Second Life script should be operating the whole time.